cancan233/ml_qmc_force/README.md

 ## Training and Test Dataset

-A compressed `.zip` file including all training and test dataset are provided in below link.
+Due to the file size limit by Github, an extra compressed `.zip` file including all training and test dataset are provided in below link.

 https://drive.google.com/file/d/1NJuZSZlur-7os5HtXxOKgpmXuZxWtqjF/view?usp=sharing

 ## Scripts

 The repository is organized based on the examples we studied in our work.
-You can find the example related python scripts in each example subfolder.
+You can find the example-related python scripts in each example subfolder.

 For example,